Twallace14/Dice-data/README.md

 Shyzu back end

-This is the Back end sever whihc will hash passwords for security and connect ro psql database
+This is the Back end sever whihc will hash passwords for security and connect to psql database

 tyrone Wallace